 58. With effect January 2000, Battalion immediately ceased the Motorised Battalion structure and commenced training for deployment to East Timor as a Light Infantry Battalion.
 The Battalion was brought up to full strength with Regular and Reserve soldiers in preparation to deploy to East Timor as the 6 RAR Battalion Group.

 East Timor 2000

-59. On 25 April 2000 saw the Battalion deploy on Op CITADEL and assumed duty as the Australian Battalion (AUSBATT) responsible for the security in the border region of Bobonaro from 5/7 RAR (Mech).
+59. On 25 April 2000 saw the Battalion deploy on Op TANAGER and assumed duty as the Australian Battalion (AUSBATT) responsible for the security in the border region of Bobonaro from 5/7 RAR (Mech).
 The Rifle Companies were deployed into integral sub-unit AO and commenced an aggressive patrolling program.
 Throughout the deployment, 6 RAR had at least fourteen contacts with trained militia elements.
 The 6 RAR Battalion Group suffered the loss of CPL S. Jones (2nd Cavalry Regiment)

 Enoggera 2000 – 2003

 60. In December 2001, Lieutenant Colonel G.P.
 Babington assumed command of the Battalion.

 61. In 2003, 6 RAR was again warned to deploy to East Timor and commenced a deliberate program of collective training.

 62. In October 2003, 6 RAR deployed on Op CITADEL to East Timor to relieve 1 RAR.
 Unlike the previous deployment during the build up of the United Nations Mission in East Timor (UNMISET) AUSBATT structure, this deployment coincided with the final drawdown phase of the UN mission and a corresponding WESTBATT structure.
 The Battalion deployed in a series of sub-unit rotations under the command of a reinforced BHQ.